LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 ## Abstract

-This LIP changes the structure of a block, introducing the assets property alongside the block header and payload.
+This LIP changes the structure of a block, introducing the assets property alongside the block header and transactions.
 The block header schema is updated to add new properties introduced by several other LIPs.
 We clarify the mechanism by which modules can include data in the block assets and specify the validation of each block header property.
 Furthermore, we list the steps that are part of the block processing.